Jose Altuve Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks seventh in MLB.
+- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The Angels' 4.52 team ERA ranks 21st among all MLB pitching staffs.
+- The Angels have the 22nd-ranked team ERA among all MLB pitching staffs (4.58).

+- Angels pitchers combine to allow 149 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- His most recent time out was on Sunday against the Seattle Mariners, when the lefty threw five innings, surrendering two earned runs while giving up two hits.
+- In his most recent outing on Sunday against the Seattle Mariners, the right-hander went seven innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.